OpenGradient/erc-onchain-agent/agent-erc.md

         string memory basePrompt,
         IERCAgentTool[] memory tools,
         string[] memory agentReasoning,
+        string[] memory toolResults,
         string memory prompt) external returns (AgentIterationResult memory);
 }
 ```

 - `AgentIterationResult`: represents the outcome of one iteration of the agent.
 Can either be a finalAnswer  which indicates the agent has completed its task, or a tool invocation, which means that the agent wants to use the given tool with the given input. finalAnswer is only present when isFinalAnswer is set to true , and the tool invocation fields are only set when isFinalAnswer is false
 - `runNextIteration`: executes a single iteration in the agent’s reasoning loop.
-All the parameters including `modelId`, `basePrompt`, `tools` must be supplied from the agent contract. agentReasoning should be initially empty, however, after each iteration, clients should append the latest agentReasoning string from the `AgentIterationResult` returned by the last `runNextIteration` invocation. `runNextIteration` may be called until `isFinalAnswer` is set to `true` in the return value, at which point the agent has finished its task.
+All the parameters including `modelId`, `basePrompt`, `tools` must be supplied from the agent contract. agentReasoning should be initially empty, however, after each iteration, clients should append the latest agentReasoning string from the `AgentIterationResult` returned by the last `runNextIteration` invocation.
+In addition, the output of every tool invocation must be appended to the `toolResults` parameter. `runNextIteration` may be called until `isFinalAnswer` is set to `true` in the return value, at which point the agent has finished its task.

 To see how this method might be used to run an agent with a given task end-to-end, we provide a pseudocode below for a hypothetical client.
 Also see `IERCAgent.run` for full implementation.